Central Highlands (Vietnam): Kon Tum

 Kon Tum is a province to the north of Gia Lai - Kon Tum plateau, which is one of the three biggest ones in Tay Nguyen.

 Kon Tum City is built on Đắk Bla riverside, a branch of Pơ Ko river.
 It is also a former French Administrative Center.
 French missionaries arrived here in 1851.

 There are Ngọc Linh Mountain, Chu Mon Ray, Sa Thay primitive forest, Đắk Tre tourism area, and Đắk Tô hot springs.
 There are more than 20 ethnic groups, the most populated of whom are Ba Na, Xo Dang, Gie Triêng, Gia Rai, B Rau, Ro Min, etc.

 Most of the ethnic minorities live by shifting cultivation and hunting.
 There is a diverse and colorful culture in the community of ethnic groups in Tay Nguyen.

+Da Lat

+Da Lat is located on the Lang Biang Plateau in the Central Highlands of Vietnam.
+Da Lat was established by the French as a hill station and resort town.